 As long as it is legal in your state, which is something you should check out before you purchase a knife, you are doing yourself a big favor.

 Best Folding Knives We Recommend – Top 8

 We wanted to share some of our favorite knives with you and would love to hear what your favorite every day carry (EDC) knife is in the comments below.

-The handle has a sticky TacHide onlay to ensure a secure grip in any environments.
+The handle has a sticky TacHide inlay to ensure a secure grip in any environment.
 There is an included nylon sheath to keep your knife stored and clean when not in use.

 We recommend the Gerber Freeman Guide Folding Knife to anyone looking for a solid folding knife at a reasonable price.
 It is great for camping, fishing, hunting or any other EDC knife needs.

 If you are the tactical type, the Kershaw Brawler will make a great addition to your collection.
 The Brawler has a unique tanto blade that is made of high-quality black oxide steel.